Provider execution

 PATHfor the requested alias - resolve the shim path

 That keeps provider invocation simple.
-Providers receive standard command-line arguments and environment variables rather than a custom RPC protocol.
+Tools receive standard command-line arguments and environment variables rather than a custom RPC protocol.